Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Protection Against Separate Domestic and Foreign Losses

-where $K^l_i(\Sf_0)=(1+l_i)\Sf_0$ and $K^g_j(\Sf_0)=(1+g_j)\Sf_0$ for every $i=0,1,\dots, n$ and $j=0,1,\dots ,m$. \end{corollary}
+where $K^{\wh{l}}_i(\Sf_0)=(1+\wh{l}_i)\Sf_0$ and $K^{\wh{g}}_j(\Sf_0)=(1+\wh{g}_j)\Sf_0$ for every $i=0,1,\dots, \wh{n}$ and $j=0,1,\dots ,\wh{m}$. \end{corollary}

-\begin{remark} {\rm Similar to Remark \ref{rem3.2}, as a proxy for the concept of the quanto foreign return, we could mention returns on exchange traded funds aiming to provide investors with the performance of the S\&P 500 AUD Hedged Index, which uses a currency hedged strategy to reduce the risk of currency fluctuations while accepting underlying market risk of major U.S. equities.
+As a proxy for the concept of the quanto foreign return, we could mention returns on exchange traded funds aiming to provide investors with the performance of the S\&P 500 AUD Hedged Index, which uses a currency hedged strategy to reduce the risk of currency fluctuations while accepting underlying market risk of major U.S. equities.
 As usual, we refer to AUD as the domestic currency but analogous indices are also offered for other major currencies.
-Then, as shown in Corollary \ref{cor3.5}, the market value of a quanto EPS would be given in terms of market prices of options on such ETFs, of course, provided that they are traded on the OTC market.} \end{remark}
+Then, as shown in Corollary \ref{cor3.5}, the market value of the quanto foreign EPS would be given in terms of market prices of options on such ETFs, of course, provided that they are traded on the OTC market.

-If the provider cannot directly trade in quanto options, then a plausible alternative is to use a stochastic model to compute their prices and obtain a synthetic versions of quanto options by dynamic trading.
+If the provider of the quanto foreign EPS cannot directly trade in quanto options, then a plausible alternative is to use a stochastic model to compute their prices and obtain a synthetic versions of quanto options by dynamic trading.
 To this end, one may use the following result, which holds in the model of Section \ref{sec3.1}.
-Let $\overline{\X}$ be a predetermined exchange rate and let us denote $\delta^q :=r^f-r^d -\bm{\sigma}^f(\bm{\sigma^q})^*$.
+Let us denote $\delta^q :=r^f-\kappa^f-r^d -\bm{\sigma}^f(\bm{\sigma^q})^*$.
+Then we have the following result.